waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Confirmation Bias in Pewter Museum (Turns ~176650-176676):** I fell into a confirmation bias loop, repeatedly selecting 'NO' at the fee prompt because it worked once, even though it stopped my progress.
 I failed to adapt my strategy for over 20 turns. **Lesson:** I must recognize and abandon failed hypotheses much faster and actively try to disprove my own assumptions.
 - **Agent Interpretation Failure (Turn 176727):** I incorrectly concluded my `puzzle_solver_agent`'s hypothesis was wrong.
 I interpreted its suggestion of a 'missed path' too narrowly as a 'hidden trigger tile'.
 My failure to find a tile disproved only my specific interpretation, not the agent's broader, high-level suggestion. **Lesson:** I must trust my agents' outputs and consider broader interpretations of their advice rather than fixating on a single, narrow possibility.
 - **Failure to Trust Tools (Vermilion City, Turns ~177121-177152 & ~177304-177307):** My `find_path` tool repeatedly and correctly reported that no path existed to the Vermilion Gym.
 I incorrectly assumed the tool was broken and spent turns debugging it. **Lesson:** I must trust my tools' outputs.
 The tool correctly identified that Vermilion City is segmented by water and requires Surf.
 I must verify my own assumptions about the map before debugging a tool.
 - **Decisive Tool Maintenance:** When a critical tool is broken, I must stop all gameplay and commit to a decisive fix immediately, rather than attempting workarounds or partial fixes over multiple turns.
+My handling of the `fly_menu_navigator` tool (Turns ~177771-177804) was a severe violation of this principle.

 # II.
 Game & World Knowledge